 Why should I vote?

-Voting is fundamental to our representative democracy, and your civic participation is critical to our success as a state.
+Voting is fundamental to our constitutional republic, and your civic participation is critical to our success as a state.

 You can find the link to register to vote or update your registration online here.

 You can find information about upcoming elections in your area here.

 I turned in a voter registration application.
 Am I registered to vote?

 Just because you turned in a voter registration application does not necessarily mean you are registered to vote.
 Once your application has been processed by your local Board of Registrars, you should receive an acknowledgement from the Registrars indicating the status of your application.
 This acknowledgement will usually be a voter identification card confirming that you are registered to vote.
 However, if your application was incomplete, you may receive a letter requesting additional information to complete your application.
 If you are unsure about the status of your application, you can always call your local Board of Registrars or visit our Polling Place and Registration Status page.

 I turn 18 after the voter registration deadline but before the election.
 Can I vote in the election?